slightknack/slightknack.dev/content/passerine/schedule.md

 > This document was written around the time I started formulating Passerine.
 The general goal of this post, with respect to Passerine (that still exists fwiw), is to implement such a scheduler in `aspen` and use FFI hooks to automatically schedule the execution of passerine programs in an asynchronous / parallel though effectually temporally correct manner.

 # Introduction
 As we approach [the end of Moore's law](https://rodneybrooks.com/the-end-of-moores-law/), we can no longer rely on increased processor speed to increase the performance of our software.
-In recent years, computers are being shipped with more **CPU**s Cores and Memory, but naïve single-threaded applications do not take advantage of this.
+In recent years, computers are being shipped with more CPUs Cores and Memory, but naïve single-threaded applications do not take advantage of this.

 *Asynchronous programming* has been becoming popular, but faces a [few core issues in terms of design](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).
 Although *futures* have made some headway in recent years towards resolving this issue, the small overhead of writing asynchronous code prevents many from doing so in practice.